edulify/play-hikaricp.edulify.com/README.md

 ## JNDI Support

-Thanks to community contribution, the plugin supports to bind a DataSource to a JNDI context.
-Here is an example of how to add configure it in `application.conf`:
+Thanks to contributions from the community, this plugin supports to bind a DataSource to a JNDI context.
+Here is an example of how to add configure it in `conf/application.conf`:

     db {
       default {